Collaborative Law Agreement protects children during high conflict divorce

 The New Family Law Act: A Lawyer’s Reflections by Mary Mouat, QC

 Another block in the Co-Parenting Pyramid of Success is Honesty.
 In this article, Bob Blank sets out why this quality is needed.

-In the February 2012 article, Bob Blank outlined the Parenting Pyramid of Success containing 15 different skills or qualities that separated parents need to successfully co-parent.
-This September 2012 article is the first article about a specific quality, COMMITMENT.
+In a previous article, Bob Blank outlined the Parenting Pyramid of Success containing 15 different skills or qualities that separated parents need to successfully co-parent.
+This article is the first about a specific quality, COMMITMENT.

 Recognizing the five stages of grief can help you understand the many emotions you feel during separation and divorce.
 In particular, consider how emotions affect the decisions people make.

 Completing a BC Supreme Court Financial Statement – Karen Henry